A Public Entertainment Licence is required for the use of premises as a place of public entertainment.

 - an athletic or sports ground whilst being used as such

-- premises being used in terms of an Indoor Sport Entertainment licence
+- premises being used in terms of an Indoor Sports Entertainment licence

 - an educational establishment while being used as such